Hillcross Primary School

 A Healthy Packed Lunch

 Children are encouraged to bring a healthy packed lunch in a named lunch box or bag.
-Whilst it is the parents’ choice as to what they put in their children’s lunch box, we do encourage a healthy mix and we do not allow children to eat sweets, chocolate bars or drink fizzy drinks as part of their lunch.
+Whilst it is the parents’ choice as to what they put in their children’s lunch box, we do encourage a healthy mix and we do not allow children to eat sweets, full-sized chocolate bars or drink fizzy drinks as part of their lunch.

 Getting ideas and inspiration for what to include in your child’s lunchbox can be a difficult task.
 Healthy eating is simply about getting a better balance and eating a wide variety of foods.
 All foods provide energy and nutrients and it is achieving the correct intake of those nutrients that is important for health.
 Variety is the key to a healthy diet, so try not to offer the same foods on consecutive days.
 By including a broad range of different foods, a much wider variety of nutrients will be eaten.
 The ‘Healthier Lunchbox Checklist’ helps to explain what ‘a healthy mix’ means in terms of getting a good balanced meal in a lunchbox.